Lightstreamer/Lightstreamer-example-HelloWorld-adapter-python/README.md

 #### The Python Data Adapter
 All the required Python code is provided by the `helloworld.py` module.

-First, we import the classes included in the `lightstreamer-adapter` subpackages, required to the communicate with the Proxy Adapters:
+First, we import the classes included in the `lightstreamer-adapter` subpackages, required to communicate with the Proxy Adapters:

 ```python
 from lightstreamer_adapter.interfaces.data import DataProvider